Skip to main content

 Review and Adjust Your Cleanup Policies

-There are functionality changes to the Asset Name Matcher for Cleanup Policies; you should take steps to ensure your configured regular expressions will not identify more items than desired after migration.
+There are functionality changes to the Asset Name Matcher for cleanup policies.
+Evaluate and adjust your cleanup policies to ensure your configured regular expressions identify the correct components for cleanup.
+See our cleanup policies documentation for details.

 NuGet v2 Client Compatibility